Team-Eight/sthlm-commuter/docs/Location.md

 The app doesn't store any location data inside the Site (orgin or destination) if My Location has been selected but instead this is handled using the LocationManager in real-time.<br/><br/>

-A LocationManager object is created in onCreate in RoutesActivity.java which listens to Location changes. <br/>
+A LocationManager object is created in onCreate in RoutesActivity.java:167-171 (using googleApi) which listens to Location changes. <br/>
 LocationManager has an interface...
 ```
     void onMyLocationFound(Location location);